MontielAguilar/12-Lineal-Regression/README.md

 This project utilizes linear regression to predict the hiring or non-hiring of a banking product through the collection and analysis of data (extracted via URL).

 ## Repository Contents
-/data: (Data is imported via URL)
+* /data: (Data is imported via URL)
-/Model: No model is saved to avoid repository bloat.
+* /Model: No model is saved to avoid repository bloat.
-/src: Source code related to the implementation of linear regression.
+* /src: Source code related to the implementation of linear regression.
+* /traintest: train and test

 ## Contributions and Issues
 Contributions are welcome!
 If you encounter any issues or have suggestions to improve the project, please open an issue or submit a pull request.